About Carla

 Image © Mary Sylvester 2018

-Dr. Knorowski has been a leader in the non-profit sector for more than 30 years.
-Prior to the Naval War College, she was the Chief Executive Officer of the Abraham Lincoln Presidential Library Foundation.
+Dr. Knorowski has been a leader in the non-profit sector for more than 35-years.
+Prior to joining The Henry Ford, she founded Thirteen-Fifty Philanthropy, serving as its President and CEO delivering transformational impact and growth for nonprofits nationally and internationally.
+Also, she was President and Chief Development Officer of the Naval War College Foundation, as well as the Chief Executive Officer of the Abraham Lincoln Presidential Library Foundation.

 She has held senior leadership positions at the Chicago Humanities Festival, Northeastern Illinois University, Northeastern Illinois University Foundation, University of Illinois Alumni Association, and the University of Illinois at Chicago.
-She has raised millions of dollars in private support benefitting numerous charitable institutions and their constituents.
+Over the course of her career, she has raised hundreds of millions of dollars in private support benefitting numerous charitable institutions and their constituents.

 She earned a Ph.D. in public policy analysis from the University of Illinois at Chicago and is an alumna of Harvard University’s Graduate School of Education Management Development Program.

-She is an active member of the Economic Club of Chicago and The Society of Midland Authors.
+She is a current member of the University Club of Chicago, Economic Club of Chicago and The Society of Midland Authors and the Association of Fundraising Professionals.

-During her tenure at the Abraham Lincoln Presidential Library Foundation, she was fortunate to study one of our greatest leaders.
-She has worked with presidents, statesmen, community leaders, CEOs and others in roles of power and persuasion.
+During her tenure at the Abraham Lincoln Presidential Library Foundation, she was fortunate to study one of the world's greatest leaders, Abraham Lincoln.
+She has worked with presidents, statesmen, community leaders, CEOs and others at the highest levels of leadership.
 She is inspired by and continues to learn from leaders around the globe.

 PUBLISHED WORK